 But I wonder how many people make this sort of a switch without prompting?

-Certainly, friends and family I have tried to persuade to move away from Colgate’s more expensive, often foreign-produced toothpaste to try locally-made, cheaper alternatives have resisted this change on the basis that they like what they are used to.
+Certainly, friends and family I have tried to persuade to move away from Colgate’s more expensive, often foreign-produced toothpaste to try locally-made, cheaper alternatives have resisted this change.
+They like what they are used to.

 But what does this comfort really cost?